Motivic multiplicativity of complete intersections: Motivic multiple twist-multiplicativity

-\begin{remark} (i) For a special non-hyperelliptic curve of genus $\geq 3$, its motivic multiplicativity defect may specialize to 0.
-It is interesting to find all such curves.
+\begin{remark} \leavevmode \begin{enumerate} \item[(i)] For certain special non-hyperelliptic curve of genus at least $3$, the motivic multiplicativity defect may drop to zero under specialization.
+It would be interesting to classify all such curves.

-(ii) Modulo algebraic equivalence, it is expected that the stable motivic multiplicativity defect $\mathfrak{sd}_a(X)=\text{gon}(X)-2=\lfloor\frac{g-1}{2}\rfloor$, where $\text{gon}(X)=\lfloor\frac{g+3}{2}\rfloor$ is the gonality of $X$.
-Refer to 4.4 in \cite{MY16} for details.
-For evidences, Beauville \cite{Bea23} has found a non-hyperelliptic curve of genus $3$ with motivic multiplicativity defect 0 modulo algebraic equivalence.
-There are also other non-hyperelliptic curves expected with this property.
-Refer to \cite{BLLS23}.
+\item[(ii)] Modulo algebraic equivalence, it is expected that the stable motivic multiplicativity defect $\mathfrak{sd}_a(X)=\mathrm{gon}(X)-2=\lfloor\frac{g-1}{2}\rfloor$, where $\mathrm{gon}(X)=\lfloor\frac{g+3}{2}\rfloor$ is the gonality of $X$.
+We refer to Section 4.4 of \cite{MY16} for further details.
+As supporting evidence, Beauville \cite{Bea23} constructed a non-hyperelliptic curve of genus $3$ whose motivic multiplicativity defect vanishes modulo algebraic equivalence.
+There should exist other non-hyperelliptic curves also expected to have this property; see \cite{BLLS23}.

-(iii) Presumably, another natural method of detecting the non-vanishing of the modified diagonal classes is to apply the higher Abel-Jacobi maps for Chow groups as defined in \cite{As00}\cite{S01}.
+\item[(iii)] Another natural approach to detecting the nonvanishing of modified diagonal classes would be to use the higher Abel--Jacobi maps for Chow groups introduced in \cite{As00,S01}.